chocolatapie/Algorithms-and-Data-Structures/README.md

 <details>
   <summary>Binary tree puzzles</summary>

-  * Binary tree puzzles
+  * **Implementing** of all basic operations and custom enumeration.

+  * **Implementing** of three sorts of traversings.

+  * **Implementing** of an algorithm which adds a nodes from one level in list.
+As a result it returns list of lists of nodes.

+  * **Figuring out** is tree is a binary search tree.

 </details>

 <details>
   <summary>Math Logic puzzles</summary>

 * **Substraction**.
-Implementing math operation of substraction using basic operations of incrementing number varaible and storing value in memory.
+Implementing of math operation of substraction using basic operations of incrementing number varaible and storing value in memory.

 * **Multiplication**.
-Implementing math operation of multiplication using basic operations of incrementing number varaible and storing value in memory.
+Implementing of math operation of multiplication using basic operations of incrementing number varaible and storing value in memory.

 * **Division**.
-Implementing math operation of division using basic operations of incrementing number varaible and storing value in memory and implemented before operation of multiplication.
+Implementing of math operation of division using basic operations of incrementing number varaible and storing value in memory and implemented before operation of multiplication.

 </details>